-Results of the DOH Support (NSSP) Project are included in the annual Water Quality Assessment Report, which summarizes the results of the WQM Program projects implemented by the LWRD.
-The reports determine whether Lummi Nation Water Quality Standards are achieved and include graphical time-series analysis of water quality data for the reporting period as well as for the period of record.
-The report is provided to the EPA Project Officer by March 31 of the subsequent calendar year, following approval by the Water Resources Manager and the LNR Deputy Director.
+Results of the DOH Support (NSSP) Project are included in the Water Quality Assessment Report, which summarizes the results of the WQM Program projects implemented by the LWRD.
+The reports determine whether Lummi Nation Water Quality Standards are achieved and include graphical time-series analysis of water quality data for the two-year reporting period as well as for the period of record.
+The report is provided to the EPA Project Officer every-other year by March 31 of the year after the two-year reporting period, following approval by the Water Resources Manager and the LNR Deputy Director.

-The DOH Support (NSSP) Project data are transmitted to the EPA for inclusion in the STORET Data Warehouse via upload to the WQX framework upon approval by the Water Resources Manager and the LNR Deputy Director.
+The DOH Support (NSSP) Project data are transmitted to the EPA via upload to the WQX framework upon approval by the Water Resources Manager and the LNR Deputy Director.
 Data collected as part of the DOH Support (NSSP) Project are provided to the EPA Project Officer by March 31 of the subsequent calendar year.